Richard Blade

-Richard Blade (born Richard Thomas Sheppard; May 23, 1956, in Bristol, England) is a British-American Los Angeles–based radio, television, and film personality from Torquay, England.
+Richard Blade (born Richard Thomas Sheppard; May 23, 1956, in Bristol, England) is a British-American Los Angeles–based radio, television and film personality from Torquay, England.
 He is best known for his radio programs that feature new wave and popular music from the 1980s.
-He was a disc jockey at KROQ-FM in Los Angeles from 1982 to 2000 and has been a host for Sirius XM's 1st Wave classic alternative station since 2005.
+He was a disc jockey at KROQ-FM in Los Angeles from 1982 to 2000 and has been a host for SiriusXM's 1st Wave classic alternative station since 2005.

 Biography

-Richard Thomas Sheppard attended Oxford University, graduating in 1974, and worked as a club DJ known as "The Young Dick Sheppard" in the United Kingdom and Europe.
-He moved to the United States in 1976 where he continued his work as a club DJ, and served as a party DJ for celebrities in Los Angeles.
+Richard Thomas Sheppard attended Oxford University, graduating in 1974 and worked as a club DJ known as "The Young Dick Sheppard" in the United Kingdom and Europe.
+He moved to the United States in 1976 where he continued his work as a club DJ and served as a party DJ for celebrities in Los Angeles.
 He began his radio career in 1980, initially working for stations in Bakersfield, San Luis Obispo and Long Beach before joining KROQ-FM in 1982.
 He took a new name from the science fiction film Blade Runner (1982).
-Within a few months of working in Los Angeles, Blade had become the No. 1 Arbitron-rated radio personality on the West Coast, and in 1982, he began to host a daily television program on KCAL-TV, back then known as KHJ-TV called MV3, which later became Video One.
+Within a few months of working in Los Angeles, Blade had become the No. 1 Arbitron-rated radio personality on the West Coast and in 1982, he began to host a daily television program on KCAL-TV, back then known as KHJ-TV called MV3, which later became Video One.

 In 1984, he created, produced and hosted VideoBeat for KTLA.
 The weekly series ran for two years.
-Between 1991 and 2003, Blade hosted several music-related television programs, including America's Top 10, which he took over from Casey Kasem, and audio music programs for in-flight entertainment produced by Sony Transcom.
+Between 1991 and 2003, Blade hosted several music-related television programs, including America's Top 10, which he took over from Casey Kasem and audio music programs for in-flight entertainment produced by Sony Transcom.
 He hosted several "Flashback" radio programs on KROQ-FM, and was a frequent host at Los Angeles dance clubs on their KROQ Nights, including the famous Palace Theatre, Hollywood.
 He appeared on the cover of a six-volume set of 1980s music compilations called Richard Blade's Flashback Favorites.

 In 2000, he wrote the second-season finale for the UPN science fiction television series Seven Days, titled "The Cure".
-Blade left KROQ in 2000 after 18 years at the influential radio station, and moved to St Maarten in the Caribbean, taking a two-year break from the industry to work on several writing projects.
+Blade left KROQ in 2000 after 18 years at the influential radio station and moved to St Maarten in the Caribbean, taking a two-year break from the industry to work on several writing projects.